DJDevon3/My_Circuit_Python_Projects/Boards/raspberrypi/Raspberry Pi Pico/TR Cowbell/README.md

 This is now a known good circuit for the MCP23017 (I designed it).
 This will allow your chip to be detected by the microcontroller as an I2C device.
 You can have up to 8 chips on the same physical bus.
 The chip only allows for a maximum of 8 different I2C addresses via solder jumper pads (to GND).
 Since I'm using the Pi Pico which has 2 separate I2C busses you can have a maximum of 16 chips per microcontroller, 8 chips per bus.
 With 16 GPIO per chip x 16 chips = 256 GPIO maximum!
 My board only uses 32 on 2 chips.

 ![](https://raw.githubusercontent.com/DJDevon3/My_Circuit_Python_Projects/main/Boards/raspberrypi/Raspberry%20Pi%20Pico/TR%20Cowbell/MCP23017_Pullup_Diagram.PNG)

+### Keys with LED's
+- If your board has keys with LED's it's best to put the corresponding LED & Key on the same pin # per port.
+So LED0 would be on Library Pin 8 and Switch0 would be on Library Pin 0.
+8 and 0, 9 and 1, 10 and 2, etc...
+This scheme is present on the TR-Cowbell
+- It's best practice to split the chip into half switches and half LED's to keep the overall max current draw to a minimum.
+It is possible to fry the chip if you fill it with 16 high power LED's drawing 25-30ma of current per LED for example.

+### Keys without LED's
+- Though not used in my particular board design if you want to make a keyboard with the maximum amount of keys and no LED's then load up each GPIO with switches.
+Keyboard keys are input devices and consume no current unlike output devices like LED's so it's safe to load up all 16 with input switches.
+- If you intend on making a keyboard with MCP23017 chips a better idea is to use the mcp23017_scanner matrix class and example within the mcp23017_scanner library.
+You can split each GPIO as a row or column for 64 keys (8x8 grid) per chip!
+With a maximum of 16 chips (8 chips per I2C bus) that means the total possible amount of keys is 64 * 16 = 1024 keys!!!